 As the Bio-Siegel is based on the EU legislation governing organic farming, it is fully subject to its inspection provisions.
 The implementation of inspections falls within the competence of the Länder.

-The Federal Agency for Agriculture and Food (Bundesanstalt für Landwirtschaft und Ernährung; BLE) in 53168 Bonn provides information for interested market operators.
+The Federal Office for Agriculture and Food (Bundesanstalt für Landwirtschaft und Ernährung; BLE) in 53168 Bonn provides information for interested market operators (email@example.com).

 Businesses from the processing and trade sectors in particular use the Bio-Siegel.
 The Bio-Siegel establishes transparency and reliable guidance for consumers in the maze of trademarks in the organic sector.

-The processing and trade sectors now have an uncomplicated label with the Bio-Siegel that does not interfere with competition and that contributes to the reliable supply of a sufficient volume all year round.
+The Bio-Siegel has provided processing and trade sectors with an uncomplicated label that does not interfere with competition and that contributes to the reliable supply of a sufficient volume all year round.
 The Bio-Siegel can be used in addition to the EU organic logo.